spryker/spryker-shop-core/Bundles/ShoppingListWidget/src/SprykerShop/Yves/ShoppingListWidget/Theme/default/components/molecules/cart-to-shopping-list/README.md

 # cart-to-shopping-list (molecule)

-Displays a link which on click add shopping cart to shopping list.
+Displays a link which adds a shopping cart to a shopping list when clicked on.

 ## Code sample